department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/2024-03 Accessibility and federal regulation compliance with dashboards.md

 - Adhering to federal requirements ensures that citizens receive consistent, reliable services.
 Whether filing tax filings, enrolling in healthcare, or legal inquiries, users rely on federal websites for accurate and timely information.
 - The significance of having sconsistent operating times for federal sites requires setting availability metrics in each case responsibly and meaningfully.
   - Some sites have a 90% target associated with this measure.
-  - This allows for some variance across programs due to unanticipated or external factors.
+  - This allows for some variance across several products due to unanticipated or external factors.

 ### Transparency and Accountability